Egyptology and Assyriology

 Capstone project: Students must research and write a 5000-word paper on a topic of their choosing within the area of Egyptology and Assyriology.
 The aim of the paper is not necessarily to undertake original research, but rather for the student to demonstrate a sufficiently broad knowledge of the field, the ability to identify an appropriate research question, and the ability to find appropriate primary and secondary source material relevant to the topic.
 The project will be assessed by two faculty members in the Department.

 In all matters relating to double counting of courses between AM and PhD programs, etc., the Department will defer to University-wide policies and/or the policies of the student’s PhD department.

 Space in the Department

 The department has a limited number of desks in offices that, conditions permitting, can be temporarily assigned for students to share.
-Desk assignments for the academic year will be made in August and will depend upon the availability of space in the department.
-Priority will be given to PhD students writing their dissertations and to those students serving as teaching assistants, but this should not be taken to mean that students are guaranteed dedicated work space in the department.
+Desk assignments for the coming academic year will be made during the summer months and will depend upon the availability of space in the department.
+Priority will be given to PhD students writing dissertations and to those students serving as teaching assistants/fellows, but this should not be taken to mean that students are guaranteed dedicated work space in the department.
 Students should be aware that the assignment of a desk one year does not guarantee that the student will be assigned a desk in subsequent years.

-Graduate students travelling overseas on Brown University business (e.g., for conferences or fieldwork) are expected to register with International SOS.
+Graduate students travelling overseas on Brown University business (e.g., for conferences, museum research, or fieldwork) are expected to register with the Brown University Global Assistance Program through International SOS.
 Instructions on how to do this may be found at: